 They help increase your adaptability to external conditions and promote homeostasis of the body.
 Homeostasis is the balancing of the body by various internal regulation mechanisms by organs and tissues.

 Adaptogens have a positive interaction with the adrenal glands, which stops excessive hormone production.
 In addition, they can increase cellular energy levels and help prevent oxidative damage, contributing to maintain normal adrenal function.

 Adaptogens can naturally bring more balance and well-being to your life, but it is important to realize that they complement and work in synergy with the rest of your lifestyle choices.

 Stress always has a cause and is in fact here to tell us something.
 By observing what creates stress in our lives and then making positive changes, we tackle it at the core, rather than just fighting the symptoms.

-The essence lies in always taking care of yourself by listening to what you need.
+The essence lies in taking care of yourself well, which starts with listening to what you need.

 Often we don't even realize that our body is experiencing stress, because we are so used to being constantly busy and "having to be or do" so much.